 Epcot is one of Walt Disney World’s more detailed parks.
-You can spend days in Epcot and not see it all, but if you are limited on time then I would suggest planning your 1 day Epcot itinerary like this to make sure you make the most of your limited time.
+You can spend days in Epcot and not see it all, but if you are limited on time then I would suggest these tips for planning your 1 day Epcot itinerary to make sure you make the most of your limited time.

-If you only have one day at Epcot, then I suggest deciding whether you want to arrive when the park opens and stay until Illuminations at the end of the day, or if it’s advisable to arrive a little later in the day to be able to stay until the park closes.
+Your Epcot itinerary will be different if you have more than one day planned.
+With just one day to visit Epcot, then I suggest deciding whether you want to arrive when the park opens and stay until Illuminations at the end of the day, or if it’s advisable to arrive a little later in the day to be able to stay until the park closes.

 What to Fastpass at Epcot

-Epcot has different Fastpass tiers so you won’t be able to gain a Fastpass for all of the top three attractions which are currently Test Track, Soarin’ and Frozen Ever After.
+There are different Epcot Fastpass tiers so you won’t be able to gain a Fastpass for all of the top three attractions which are currently Test Track, one of the Future World attractions, Soarin’ and Frozen Ever After.